 Man, that title is a mouthful.
 Pun fully intended.
 But seriously, I was initially just going to call them Red, White, and Blue Cheesecake Bars as that was the intention, but there were a few issues with that:

 So there you have it.
-We’re sticking with Healthier Cherry Swirl Blueberry Cheesecake Bars with Lemon Crust.
+We’re sticking with Healthy Cherry Swirl Blueberry Cheesecake Bars.

 Now, let’s break down each of those components.